September 9, 2023 | Car Accident

 Navigating right-of-way in Kentucky can be complicated, but if you remember a few rules of thumb, you can stay safe.
 Always follow traffic signals, posted signs, and traffic officers at intersections, and remember that the driver on the right usually has the right-of-way.
 You must also yield to emergency vehicles, garbage trucks, and pedestrians in the roadway.

-If you’re hurt in an intersection accident in Lexington, KY, Minner Vines Moncus Injury Lawyers want to help.
+If you’re hurt in an intersection accident in Lexington, KY, Minner Vines Injury Lawyers, PLLC want to help.
 We’ve recovered over a billion dollars for our clients, and we’re ready to go to bat for you, too.
 Schedule a free consultation with us today to start getting the representation you deserve.